mvila/util/packages/possibly-async/README.md

 # possibly-async

-Help merging synchronous and asynchronous code execution.
+Helps implementing functions that are synchronous or asynchronous depending of their parameters.

 ## Installation